Is Your Organization ‘One United Team’?

 What matters most should not be at the mercy of what matters least.
 There are few that would disagree with this statement of the obvious.
 However, putting it into effect in the workplace is a real challenge.

-As executives our priorities, projects and plans routinely put what matters most at the mercy of what matters least.
+As leaders our priorities, projects and plans routinely put what matters most at the mercy of what matters least.
 The same applies to our task lists, calendars and even our inboxes.
-Indeed, executives tell us that they are spending between a third and a half of their time on work that adds little or no value ((Pitstop Analytics data gathered from clients during the course of 2021)).
+Indeed, leaders tell us that they are spending between a third and a half of their time on work that adds little or no value ((Pitstop Analytics data gathered from clients during the course of 2021)).
 Meanwhile, their key projects and initiatives are starved of time and attention.

 Thus, the first thing to consider in planning work is the level of importance.
 The work that matters most should come first when it comes to the allocation of time, attention and resources.